 - 14.8.7 In summary, the National Trust does not object to the principle of this development.
 However, if the LPA is minded approving the application, it is requested that appropriate mitigation for recreational impacts upon Hatfield Forest SSSI and NNR are secured through a S106 Agreement.
 The onsite mitigation can be secured by an appropriate condition. - 14.8.8 With regards to the request for a financial contribution towards mitigation for Hatfield Forest, this is based on a draft document setting out a 14.1km Zone of Influence around Hatfield Forest.
 The relevant authorities involved in the potential implementation of this strategy are currently working with the National Trust and Natural England to agree the basis of the full consultation document.
-The applicant has agreed to the payment of the contribution via a section 106 agreement.

-- 14.8.9 As the site is located close to Stansted Airport, any planting on the site, should not include a high proportion of berry bearing plants that attract birds as this could result in bird strike and threaten Air safety.
-This can be addressed by a suitably worded condition - 14.8.10 In view of the above, it is not considered that the proposal would have any material detrimental impact in respect of protected species or biodiversity to warrant refusal of the proposal and accords with ULP Policy GEN7. - 14.8.11 Trees - 14.8.12 In order to implement the proposed access from Bedwell Road (non-reserved matter) and to achieve the requisite visibility splays, moderate quality oak and a section of low-quality hawthorn group will require removal.
+The applicant has agreed to the payment of the contribution via a section 106 agreement - 14.8.9 As the site is located close to Stansted Airport, any planting on the site, should not include a high proportion of berry bearing plants that attract birds as this could result in bird strike and threaten Air safety.
+This can be addressed by a suitably worded condition should planning permission be granted. - 14.8.10 Trees - 14.8.11 In order to implement the proposed access from Bedwell Road (nonreserved matter) and to achieve the requisite visibility splays, moderate quality oak and a section of low-quality hawthorn group will require removal.
 With regards to the development of the site it is anticipated that the location of the development parcels, spine road and SuDS features will require the removal of low-quality trees.
-In the context of the landscape proposals for the Site, the potential impacts are biconsidered acceptable from an arboricultural perspective. - 14.8.13 Whilst the trees are considered low quality, the loss of these would be outweighed by replacement planting within the site and also along the proposed northern woodland area.
+In the context of the landscape proposals for the Site, the potential impacts are considered acceptable from an arboricultural perspective. - 14.8.12 Whilst the trees are considered low quality, the loss of these would be outweighed by replacement planting within the site and also along the proposed northern woodland area.
 This would ensure that the tree cover to be lost to facilitate access would be adequately replaced in terms of quantum and quality within the application site.

-14.9 G) Noise, Pollution and Air Quality
+14.9 G) Noise, Pollution and Air Quality (ULP Policies GEN2, ENV10 and ENV13)

-- 14.9.1 The application site is in close proximity to the M11 motorway, which is elevated above the application site to the west and also is adjacent to the West Anglia Main Line railway to the east.
-Concerns have been raised in respect of the dominant noise source affecting the site is the train line along the western boundary of the site which may require some form of mitigation (glazing and acoustic barriers etc.) - 14.9.2 As result of an iterative noise assessment process (the final iteration of which is reported here), a number of key changes have been made to the scheme design compared to that previously considered at appeal, based on the assessment findings to provide improved, embedded noise mitigation.
+- 14.9.1 ULP Policy ENV10 considers whether housing and other noise sensitive development will experience significant noise disturbance from major sources of noise such as road and rail. - 14.9.2 The application site is in close proximity to the M11 motorway, which is elevated above the application site to the west and also is adjacent to the West Anglia Main Line railway to the east.
+Concerns have been raised in respect of the dominant noise source affecting the site is the train line along the western boundary of the site which may require some form of mitigation (glazing and acoustic barriers etc.)

+14.9.3 As result of an iterative noise assessment process (the final iteration of which is reported here), a number of key changes have been made to the scheme design compared to that previously considered at appeal, based on the assessment findings to provide improved, embedded noise mitigation.
 These are: